Interpol Sends Lebanon Notice About Fugitive Auto Exec Carlos Ghosn

 "We stand in amazement," the lawyers say in a statement, "at the silence of the Lebanese political parties, whom are considered allies of the resistance against Israel, from such security breaches."

-Ghosn is widely reported to have decided to flee Japan after learning a trial there slated for April would be delayed by a year.
+Ghosn is widely reported to have decided to flee Japan after learning a trial slated for April there would be delayed by a year.

-He was arrested in Tokyo in Nov.
-2018 and charged with financial misconduct for allegedly making an unauthorized multimillion dollar payment to a Nissan dealership in Oman.
+He was arrested in Tokyo in November 2018 and charged with financial misconduct; he is accused of making an unauthorized multimillion-dollar payment to a Nissan dealership in Oman.
 Nissan has also filed embezzlement charges against him.

 Ghosn posted $14 million bail last April, ending 108 days' imprisonment.
 Japanese public broadcaster NHK reports that bail has been revoked.

 The auto executive on the lam has French and Lebanese passports in addition to one from his native Brazil.
 He was forced to surrender them to his lawyers while out on bail and under house arrest.
-But according Japanese sources cited by NHK, Ghosn was allowed to keep a second French passport in a locked case whose key was also held by his legal team.
+But, according Japanese sources cited by NHK, Ghosn was allowed to keep a second French passport in a locked case whose key was also held by his legal team.

 He denies all the charges against him.

-Upon arriving in Lebanon, Ghosn issued a statement declaring he was escaping "injustice and political persecution," and added, "I am now in Lebanon and will no longer be held hostage by a rigged Japanese justice system where guilt is presumed, discrimination is rampant, and basic human rights are denied."
+Upon arriving in Lebanon, Ghosn issued a statement declaring he was escaping "injustice and political persecution" and added, "I am now in Lebanon and will no longer be held hostage by a rigged Japanese justice system where guilt is presumed, discrimination is rampant, and basic human rights are denied."

-On Thursday, the fugitive car boss issued another statement denying any involvement by family members in his escape.
+On Thursday, the fugitive car boss issued another statement denying his family members played any part in his escape.

 "There has been speculation in the media that my wife Carole, and other members of my family played a role in my departure from Japan.
 All such speculation is inaccurate and false," reads the statement.
 "I alone arranged for my departure.
 My family had no role whatsoever."

-Just who did have a role in Ghosn's mysterious decampment from Japan is still under investigation.
+Just who did have a role in Ghosn's mysterious decampment from Japan is under investigation.

 On Thursday, Turkish police squads detained seven suspects linked to Ghosn's getaway.
-According to Turkey's Hurriyet Daily News, among those apprehended were four pilots, two employees of a ground services company and an operations director for an unnamed courier company.
+According to Turkey's Hurriyet Daily News, the apprehended were four pilots, two employees of a ground services company and an operations director for an unnamed courier company.

 Their detention comes as part of an investigation by Istanbul's Chief Public Prosecutor's Office into Ghosn's having allegedly landed at Istanbul's airport before taking another flight to Lebanon.